Do Go On - 127 - Escape From Colditz Castle

 Oh, right.

-and Alan Theabal.
+and Ellen Theobald.
 So thank you for all those people.
+Awesome.
+It's

 Quite a few.

-So apart from Charles Huffman being sent there in 1944, you know, and I'm much about the
+So apart from Charles and being sent there in 1944,

 I vaguely remember it from that report.

-on that hyperlink and read sort of the intro about it and gone, oh yeah.
+and read sort of the intro about it and gone, oh yeah,

 Is this a, would you call this a prequel or a sequel?